 Thinking of a resolution this New Year?
 Most people look to save a little money, lose a few pounds, or give something back to the community.
 How about accomplishing all three by living a little greener?

 First, reconnect with nature by taking a “First Day” hike – a new annual tradition sure to offset some of those holiday cookies!
-Set the tone for the year by getting outside for a walk or hike at a state park or nature preserve.
-Visit the Billy Goat trail in the Potomac Gorge, spend the day along the Chesapeake Bay, or explore the mountains of western Virginia and Maryland – all in close proximity to Washington, DC.
+Set the tone for the year by getting outside for a walk or hike.
+Download one of our audio tours and enjoy a personal tour through select nature preserves in Maryland, DC, and Virginia.
+Visit the Billy Goat trail in the Potomac Gorge or spend the day along the Chesapeake Bay.

 The New Year is also a time to rethink the choices you make every day.
 Start with the menu by incorporating seasonal dishes that feature food grown and prepared locally – even at home!
 It’s not as difficult as it may seem since the mid-Atlantic boasts varied fruits and vegetables and crabs, rockfish, and oysters brought in from the Chesapeake Bay by local watermen regularly.

 Then take a look around the house to ensure you are maximizing energy savings.
 Caulk leaks around windows and add an insulation blanket to the water heater.